 Reason: To ensure the construction of the driveway on public land meets Council’s requirements.

-Repair Damaged Public and Private Property
+Repair Damaged Public Property

-All damage caused to public and private property during the construction operations and associated activities must be repaired or reinstated prior to Council accepting any Certificate of Completion.
+All damage caused to public property during the construction operations and associated activities must be repaired or reinstated prior to Council accepting any Occupation Certificate.

+A dilapidation report detailing the comprehensive record of the condition of public properties adjoining the development site must be prepared by a practising structural engineer and must be submitted to, and approved by, Council.

-Reason: To ensure that all public and neighbouring private property in the vicinity of the development is maintained in its pre-development condition.
+Reason: To ensure that all public property in the vicinity of the development is maintained in its pre-development condition and to ensure that the condition of buildings, structures and/or public infrastructure on adjoining premises is accurately recorded following the completion of work on the development site.

 Street Numbering